vish-27/workout-tracker/README.md

 # Workout Tracker

-This project allows user to track workout duration in the forms of tables and charts.
+This application allows user to track workout duration in the forms of tables and charts.
 This project is built using Angular 18.1.4.

 ## Assignment's solution details